Proper Home Maintenance;

 Be sure you have G F C I (Ground Fault Interrupters) a device that shuts off an electric power circuit when it detects that current is flowing along an unintended path, such as through water or a person.
 Be sure GFC’s are located on all interior circuits located near a water source.
 All exterior outlets require GFCI Circuits.

-Smoke detectors are required on each floor, basement, garage, each sleeping area and adjacent areas.
-(Hard wired is best)
+Proper home maintenance requires checking the smoke detectors being sure they are working properly.
+Smoke detectors are required on each floor, basement, garage, each sleeping area, and adjacent areas.
+(Hardwired is best)

 Have a fire extinguisher located for quick access, but out of reach of small children.
 Teach family members how to use them.